Why study Biofabrication at Utrecht University?

 Read more on the study programme

-You are eligible for this challenging programme if you hold a bachelor’s degree in Biomedical Sciences, Medicine, University College, Biomedical Engineering or similar.
-A bachelor’s degree in Biology, Pharmaceutical Sciences (or another Life Science programme) may qualify you for the programme.
-A bachelor’s degree in engineering or a chemical discipline may give access, if including a biomedical component.
-Please note: if you’re from outside the EU, you are not eligible for the double degree mobility subsidy offered by the European Union.
+You are eligible for this challenging programme if you hold a Bachelor’s degree in Biomedical Sciences, Medicine, University College, Biomedical Engineering or similar.
+A Bachelor’s degree in Biology, Pharmaceutical Sciences (or another Life Science programme) may qualify you for the programme.
+A Bachelor’s degree in engineering or a chemical discipline may give access, if including a biomedical component.

 Read more on admission and application

 As a graduate you will have a strong research background in Biofabrication and a broad basic knowledge of the field, which enables you to pursue a career in academic (PhD) or in industrial/commercial directions, including R&D, sales, consultancy.
 Your considerable research experience abroad and the obtained double degree will make you an attractive candidate for any Biofabrication-related position in the world.

 Read more on Career prospects